hearbenchmark/hear-eval-kit/README.md

 In terms of sampling:
 * We create a 60/20/20 split if train/valid/test does not exist.
-* We cap each split at 3/1/1/ hours of audio.
+* We cap each split at 3/1/1/ hours of audio, defined as
 * If further small sampling happens, that chooses a particular number of audio samples per task.